JupiterOne/graph-cloudbees/docs/jupiterone.md

 ## Requirements

-- You must have a deployed Cloudbees CI Operations Center
+- You must have a deployed CloudBees CI Operations Center
-- Cloudbees CI supports Basic Authentication.
+- CloudBees CI supports Basic Authentication.
 - You must have permission in JupiterOne to install new integrations.

 ## Permissions